xtxwy/smartphonesdumbapps/trunk/bin/README.txt

 analyze_iphone.pl
 =================
-Unpacks an iPhone IPA file or decrypted XYZ.app/ directory and looks for URLs, hostnames and portions of web paths.
-Also decodes .plist files to XML for review and looks through those in order to find URL Schemes the application has defined.
+-Unpacks an iPhone IPA file or decrypted XYZ.app/ directory -Decodes .plist files to XML for review
+-Looks through .plist XMLs in order to find URL Schemes the application has defined.
+-Looks for URLs, hostnames and portions of web paths

 run_fortify_android.pl